camsys/onebusaway-nyc-atstop/README.md

 # At Stop #

 A hybrid mobile app that provides information about when the next bus will arrive at your stop.
 The app uses free [MTA Bus Time Developer API](http://bustime.mta.info/wiki/Developers/Index)'s to get the real-time location of the buses serving a particular stop.
-The app is built on top of [Ionic Framework Mobile](http://ionicframework.com/), [AngularJS](https://angularjs.org/) and [PhoneGap](http://phonegap.com/).
+The app is built on top of [Ionic Framework](http://ionicframework.com/), [AngularJS](https://angularjs.org/) and [PhoneGap](http://phonegap.com/).

 ### Setting up the project ###